Music-Makes-It/MMI-T3A2-Readme/Readme.md

 ## Third Party Apps/Services

-Here are the third-party apps and services we used to develop the 'Music Makes It', porject.
+Here are the third-party apps and services we will use to develop the 'Music Makes It', project.

 - Devise.
 (Auth)
 - Heroku.
 (Cloud, Back-End)